Cardrona Alpine Resort has a long tradition of providing high quality ski race training.

 - When the weather & snow conditions are difficult we expect fairness & understanding from all teams to find the best solution for training lane allocation & morning access.

-ATHLETE, COACH ES AND SERVICE STAFF LIFT PASSES
+ATHLETE, COACH ES & SERVICE STAFF LIFT PASSES

-All athletes and coaches will be required to wear a valid lift pass at all times.
+All athletes & coaches will be required to carry a valid lift pass at all times.
 These will be issued before training starts with a date range for the training period.
 These passes must be paid for in advance.
-Athletes, coaches and service staff can either purchase an International Athlete (season) Pass (IAP) which is $799, or a morning race training pass which is $55 per day.
+Athletes, coaches & service staff can either purchase an International Athlete (season) Pass (IAP) which is $799, or a morning race training pass which is $55 per day.

 All members of training teams are required to adhere to the requirements of the Snow User Responsibility Code at all times.
 Any racers speeding outside of their designated training lanes will be subject to removal of lift passes and not permitted to train.
 Please avoid skiing in large groups outside of race training hours.

-Cardrona is committed to providing all visitors with a safe and rewarding experience.
-The ski area is popular with families and novice – intermediate skiers & boarders & attracts significant numbers of children to its slopes.
-Cardrona is committed to the Slopes Responsibility Code & will not tolerate fast, out of control or reckless skiing & riding.
+Cardrona is committed to providing all visitors with a safe & rewarding experience.
+The ski area is popular with families & novice–intermediate skiers & boarders & attracts significant numbers of children to its slopes.
+Cardrona is committed to the Snow Safety Code & will not tolerate fast, out of control or reckless skiing & riding.

 We kindly ask that all teams enter a spirit of cooperation & goodwill whilst training at Cardrona.